drbean/edit/jeffreykuo/abstract.md

 3\.
 An integrated processing performance prediction system: Based on the first two results, an integrated processing performance prediction system is proposed using machine learning support vector machines and neural network architecture.
-It includes three sets of modules:
+It includes:

 (1) Surface roughness prediction modules, in which surface features of the image are processed to predict a surface roughness value, and which